• Post a Project

 Long descriptions help rank videos better on YouTube than short descriptions because they give YouTube a sense of what your content is about.

-You should write about the content of the video without revealing too much, so 100 to 200 words is optimal.
+You should write about the video's content without revealing too much, so 100-200 words is optimal.

 This means that someone will read the description and still want to watch your video to find out what happens.

-Make sure that all of the information is relevant, so it doesn't negatively impact YouTube ranking.
+Make sure all information is relevant so it doesn't negatively impact YouTube ranking.

 5. Post Longer Videos

-When it comes to SEO, longer videos tend to outrank shorter videos.
-In fact, the average length of a video on the first page of YouTube search results is 14:50, according to a study done in 2017.
+In SEO, longer videos tend to outrank shorter ones.
+In fact, the average length of a video on the first page of YouTube search results is 8-9 minutes, according to a study done in 2025.

-Longer videos automatically rack up longer periods of watch time.
-The ideal video is between 8 and 15 minutes long.
+Longer videos naturally rack up more watch time.
+The ideal video is between 7 and 15 minutes long.

 Make sure the content grabs the right amount of attention to avoid users from not finishing your clip.